We have included this page so that our translate button can work on this important content

 Carrying Knives/offensive weapons and gang culture

 Bringing and carrying a knife/offensive weapon onto school/college premises is a criminal Offence and immediate action will be taken by calling the police and informing all relevant personnel.
-The guidance on Searching, Screening and Confiscation for Head teachers, schools and Governors January 2018 will be consulted and the school will consider and may apply the disciplinary procedure.
-If a member of staff suspects a child of being involved in gang culture, this is a Safeguarding concern and will require a discussion with the Designated Safeguarding Lead who will seek advice from agencies and professionals including reference to the Safeguarding procedures as outlined by the local authority.
+The DfE guidance on Searching, Screening and Confiscation for schools will be consulted and the school will consider and may apply the disciplinary procedure.
+If a member of staff suspects a child of being involved in gang culture, this is a safeguarding concern and will require a discussion with the Designated Safeguarding Lead who will seek advice from agencies and professionals including reference to the Safeguarding procedures as outlined by the local authority.
 The child may be an exploited child and victim to which the school will offer support

 Children who may require Early Help